octavian-ganea/equidock_public/README.md

 ```

 Then, place file `utils/partition_dips.py` in the `DIPS/src/` folder, use the `pairs-postprocessed-*.txt` files for the actual data splits used in our paper,
 and run from the `DIPS/` folder the command: `python src/partition_dips.py  data/DIPS/interim/pairs-pruned/`.
-This creates the corresponding train/test/validation split
+This creates the corresponding train/test/validation splits
 (again, using the exact splits in `pairs-postprocessed-*.txt`) of the 42K filtered pairs in DIPS.
 You should now have the following directory:

 ```angular2html